 This led to the emphasis on the fact that for this segment respect as a human is important retention.
 Since they have no apparent control over the money, the education they have.
 They greatly value what they can control: the respect they get.
 So, as a domestic employer if you too want to have a long-lasting relationship with your helpers, just treat them with respect, as a fellow equal human.

 The second lesson of the day was how lack of education & consequently exposure impacts how they do their job.

 We have often had employers tell us that house helpers do not turn up on the promised time for an interview.
 Take full days off even when there is a death or marriage of someone in the neighborhood.
 The discussion during the session clarified that this is not because they don’t value their jobs.
 But because they have simply never been exposed to or counseled about the consequences of their actions.

 All that is needed is to show them the calculation of what they will miss for each extra day off.
 How they can accumulate and use paid leaves, and a simple explanation about the impression they leave on an employer if they don’t turn up at the promised time.
 We have tried this for the last ten days, with encouraging results.

 This is a big learning for us at Helper4U.
 We are now looking to find some way of educating the Job Seekers about the seemingly unimportant soft skills.
-This could be in the form of counselling at the time of registration.
-Later through use of sms, or short interactions in their colonies.
+This could be in the form of counseling at the time of registration.
+Later through the use of SMS, or short interactions in their colonies.
 We might even conduct very short Home to Employer programs for them, like the Campus to Corporate programs.
-That are so popular among the educated youth.
+That is so popular among the educated youth.

-Please do drop me a mail on meenakshi@Helper4U.in if you have any suggestions on improving the employer-employee relationship in the domestic segment.
+Please do drop me an mail on meenakshi@Helper4U.in if you have any suggestions on improving the employer-employee relationship in the domestic segment.